inclusive-design/adaptive-palette/docs/IndicatorLabelLookup.md

 label updates once resolution completes.
 Every failure mode (missing data file, malformed config, unreachable LLM, no dictionary id) degrades to "leave the label as is."

+**Label announcement order:**

+A click on an indicator always gets audio feedback immediately:

+1. If the symbol and indicator combination exists in the pre-generated lookup table, announce the updated label immediately.
+2. If no match is found in the lookup table but the system needs time to query the backend model, announce: "{symbol label} {indicator label} — loading new label" No match or fallback available
+3. If neither a lookup nor a model fallback is available, announce: "{symbol label} {indicator label}".
+In this case, the label remains unchanged.

 **Modifier/indicator interaction:** `baseModifierCount` records how many `modifierInfo` entries existed at the moment `baseLabel` was captured (i.e. when an indicator was first applied to a symbol that already had modifier(s)). `baseLabel`'s text already has those